HTD-Health/playbook-OUTDATED/demo-meetings.md

 ### Common mistakes
 - [ ] Getting into details without explaining the big picture.
 - [ ] Not making sure the camera settings are fine hence showing only a part of your face or a part of the team
+- [ ] Saying "he" when you mean a user.
+Say "they" or "she".
+That's what they say in US.
+Instead of ~A user signs in and then he click the button.~ say "A user signs in and then they click the button."